 Mount Ngungun (225

 The 360-degree view at the top is splendid.
 On a good day, you can see all the way to Moreton Island.
-I love walking to the very end and face the other beautiful peaks.
-I feel like a bird.
-I appreciate that there’s nothing built near the top of Mount Ngungun.
+I love walking to the very end and facing the other beautiful peaks.
+Up there, I feel like a bird.
+Also, I appreciate that there’s nothing built near the top of Mount Ngungun.
 No barriers or platforms, or even signs.
 It stayed very natural.

 I hope the increasing number of visitors won’t badly impact the natural beauty of the place.
 With the new tracks making the summit easier to access, Ngungun attracts more people.
-It has lost charms for hikers who like more untouched and challenging hikes.
+It has lost charm for hikers who like more untouched and challenging hikes.
 Unfortunately, some visitors left their mark at the top, by not taking their snacks back home or engraving the rocks with their names.
-Not only is it unrespectful for the environment, but it is also unrespectful for the Aboriginal people who consider the Glasshouse Mountains as a sacred place.
+Not only is it disrespectful to the environment, but it is also disrespectful to the Aboriginal people who consider the Glasshouse Mountains a sacred place.

 Responsible travel tip: As visitors, it’s our responsibility to respect the place and minimise the effects of our visit.
 Keep in mind that even if that mandarine peel will degrade, it’s not respectful to leave it up there.
 You can choose to go beyond the leave no trace principle by picking up rubbish on your way.

 If you want a bigger challenge at Mt Ngungun

 Don’t just walk: you can run it up and down!
 We always meet trail runners on the track.
 The trail is well maintained, but the number of people may slow you down.
 You can escape the crowd by avoiding the peak hour in the morning and going later in the afternoon.
 I even did the walk a couple of times with a headlamp to watch the sunset, and it wasn’t too hard.
 Sunrise could even be better, but it’s too early for me!